The Name of the Game (TV series): Development

-The Name of the Game provided Steven Spielberg with his first long form directing assignment: the dystopic science fiction episode, "L.A.
+The Name of the Game provided Steven Spielberg with his first long form directing assignment: the dystopian science fiction episode, "L.A.
 2017," written by Philip Wylie, who had earlier written Barry's memorable offbeat episode "Love-In at Ground Zero" in the first season.
 In the episode, Glenn Howard is hunted down in a lethally polluted Los Angeles of the future, where the fascist government is ruled by psychiatrists and the populace has been driven to live in underground bunkers to survive the pollution.
 But at the end, Howard wakes up to discover that it was a dream, which allowed the science-fiction plot to fit into the modern-day setting of the show.

 Steven Bochco received one of his first writing credits on the series and served as story editor for the third-season Robert Stack episodes.

 Segment Producers / Executive Producers included David Victor (The Man from U.N.C.L.E. etc.), Dean Hargrove (U.N.C.L.E., Perry Mason Returns, Diagnosis: Murder etc.), Gene L. Coon (Star Trek etc.), and Leslie Stevens (The Outer Limits, Mystery Movies etc.)

 The Universal Studios headquarters building was used for the exterior shots of the "Howard Publications" building.